yjjjiajie/web-scraping/README.md

 # web-scraping
-Web scraping on a website
+Web scraping on a website using RPA and Xpath syntax